Andy-Fraley/sermons-to-messages/README.md

 # sermons-to-messages
 Rename "Sermons" -> "Messages" in ChurchThemes "Church Content" (church-theme-content) plugin and "Saved" theme

+Used Poedit to create the po/mo English-to-English translation files to map "Sermon(s)" to "Message(s)" in the "Saved" theme.

-To install, copy under WordPress wp-content directory where "Saved" theme and "Church Content" plugin is installed, activate the "Sermons to Messages" plugin, and then do Settings | Permalink | Save to update slugs in the permalinks to use "message" instead of "sermon".
+To install the renaming plugin (which hooks and renames stuff in the "Church Content" plugin and the English-to-English "Saved" theme translation, copy this repo files to under WordPress wp-content directory where "Saved" theme and "Church Content" plugin is already installed.
+Then activate the "Sermons to Messages" plugin.
+And then do Settings | Permalink | Save to update slugs in the permalinks to use "message" instead of "sermon".